mpazaryna/presentation/jstd/presentation.md

 # What I Learned

-- Generic models benefit from specialized training
+- Generic models and specialized training are powerful
 - Modern hardware can handle complex NLP

 ---